itswadesh/npm-swadesh/README.md

 ## Installation

-You can install the LiteKart npm package using npm:
+You can install the LiteKart utility npm package using npm:

 ```bash
 npm i @misiki/litekart-utils